Jenolan Caves: Tourism

 The Jenolan Caves are located three hours' drive from Sydney and Canberra.
 Private coach companies operate day tours from Sydney and from Katoomba railway station.
 There is no public transport to Jenolan Caves.
 The caves attract over 250,000 visitors a year, making it one of the most popular tourist locations in rural New South Wales, and has won numerous tourism awards.

 Historically the caves were only accessible via the Six Foot Track, a 45-kilometre-long bridle trail from Katoomba established in 1884.
 This trail became disused in the early 1900s after new roads were built in the area, but was reopened as a bushwalking track in 1984.
 It is now one of the most popular overnight bushwalks in the Blue Mountains area.

 Ten of the area's "dark caves" are open for regular guided tours every day (1 to 2 hours per tour).
 These show cave tour sizes vary.
 For example, the delicate Pool of Cerberus Cave can have only 8 on a tour, while the Lucas Cave (with its large chambers) can have up to 65 people per tour.

 Tours vary in difficulty.
 Imperial Cave, for example, has the fewest stairs, while the River Cave is the most strenuous.
 The average tourist can tour any of these show caves.

 A self-guided tour of the huge Nettle Cave/Devils Coach House is also available.
 The self-guided tour gives visitors a choice of many languages.
 One of the choices on the self-guided tour is an Aboriginal culture commentary.

-Night tours are currently only available to guests of The Grand Genolan Cave House.
+Night tours are currently only available to guests of The Grand Jenolan Cave House.
 Sometimes, on Saturday nights they take guests on guided tours through caves that are not available to day-visitors.

 Several undeveloped caves are available for adventure caving (2-hour to all-day tours).
 These adventure caving tours include the Plughole Tour, which runs daily and includes basic abseiling.
 Other more challenging adventure caving tours are available.

 The Cathedral Chamber, part of the "Lucas Cave" is famous for its acoustics.
 Underground concerts take place in this chamber.
 Concerts also take place in the Grand Arch, including the annual 'Carols in the Caves', which raises money for charity.

 During school holidays, specially developed tours are available for children.
 Jenolan Caves has long been a popular destination for school excursions.

 The whole of Jenolan Caves will be closed for at least 18 months starting from 15 July 2024.
 The reasons given only reveal part of the problems with the care, control and management of the Jenolan Karst Conservation Reserve.